Rishabh-Thapliyal/cse258-course-project/SASRec_Project_Report.md

 ### 2.4 Validation Results

-After each epoch, I checked how well the model was doing on the validation set.
+After each epoch, we checked how well the model was doing on the validation set.
 Here are the results:

 - **Epoch 1**: HR@10=0.3872, MRR@10=0.2104, NDCG@10=0.2520
 - **Epoch 2**: HR@10=0.4052, MRR@10=0.2377, NDCG@10=0.2773 (getting better!)